mountain-pass/ryvr/index.md

 layout: landing
 ---

+## Let Your Data Flow

+*ryvr* provides highly optimised access to your data, when it's stored as a series of immutable events.
+Think bank transaction lists, trade histories, log records, and similar.

-*ryvr* provides extremely fast and resilient access to your event based data, via easy to consume JSON REST services; Perfect for sending events from [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) systems to [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) systems, for indexing, reporting and analytics, or for sending though to complex event processing.
+Perfect for sending events from [OLTP](https://en.wikipedia.org/wiki/Online_transaction_processing) systems to [OLAP](https://en.wikipedia.org/wiki/Online_analytical_processing) systems, for indexing, reporting and analytics, or for sending though to complex event processing.

-*ryvr* uses a pull based approach, which has significant benefits over traditional push based approaches like messaging systems and webhooks.